Skip to main content

 Statistical Methods

-DCEG investigators collaborate with scientists at the Cancer Genomics Research (CGR) Laboratory (formerly the Core Genotyping Facility) to formulate design and analysis strategies in support of genetic association.
+DCEG investigators collaborate with scientists at the Cancer Genomics Research (CGR) Laboratory to formulate design and analysis strategies in support of genetic association.
 Such strategies include determining the number of SNPs to be followed in various stages of multistage GWAS; choosing association test statistics; analyzing and adjusting for population stratification using principal component methods; conducting haplotype-based association scans; and exploring genetic pathways and interactions.

 Email